SFDO-Tooling/MetaCI/docs/configuring.rst

 GITHUB_PASSWORD:
-    This represents the password or personal access token a user must have to access their account a `personal access token` will be used when Multi Factor Authentication is enabled.
+    This represents the password or personal access token a user must have to access their account.
+A `personal access token` will be used when Multi Factor Authentication is enabled.

 OR